 There are five basic camera angles that are most commonly used in filmmaking: the wide shot, the medium shot, the close-up, the over-the-shoulder shot, and the point-of-view shot.

-See also Different Type Of Camera Shots
+See also Types Of Camera Movements

 The wide shot is a shot that shows the entire scene, from a distance.
 This angle is used to establish the scene and to show the relationships between the characters in the scene.